CrankyCranton/TileMap3D/README.md

   Updates the TileMap3D.

 # The TileSet3D
+Rather than a Spatial node, use this node as the root of your MeshLibrary.

 Properties:

 bool convex_collisions [defalt: false]:
   Used to determine whether to use convex collisions or trimesh collisions when has_colliders is set to true.

 bool export [defalt: false]:
-  Like the TileMap3D's property _update (see line 21 of the documetation), this acts as a in-editor trigger to call the function export_tile_set_data().
+  Like the TileMap3D's property _update (see line 32 of the documetation), this acts as a in-editor trigger to call the function export_tile_set_data().

 String export_path [defalt: "res://"]:
   The file path to export to when export_tile_set_data() is called.
 It is important for this value to always end with a foward slash.